OpenSpace/OpenSpace-Docs/manual/content/gaia.md

 Most of the other values are optional and can be switched from the default values during runtime.
 For full documentation please see documentation/Documentation.html#gaiamission_renderablegaiastars.

 However, other properties that might be of interest on startup (apart from **Type**, **File** and **FileReaderOption**) are:

-  - **PsfTexture**

-    Sets the point spread texture used when rendering billboards.
+  - **PsfTexture**: Sets the point spread texture used when rendering billboards.
 Not optional.

-  - **ColorTexture**

-    Colormap used as lookup table for the color of the stars.
+  - **ColorTexture**: Colormap used as lookup table for the color of the stars.
 Not optional.

-  - **AdditionalNodes**

-    Defines how many nodes around the camera that should be fetched when streaming from disk.
+  - **AdditionalNodes**: Defines how many nodes around the camera that should be fetched when streaming from disk.
 The first value defines how many upper layers of parents that should be found around the camera and the second value defines how many layers of descendants that will be fetched from the found parents.
 Higher values will decrease performance.
 A recommended start would be "{3.0, 2.0}".

-  - **MaxCpuMemoryPercent**

-    Defines the max percentage of the existing RAM budget that will be used for storing star data.
+  - **MaxCpuMemoryPercent**: Defines the max percentage of the existing RAM budget that will be used for storing star data.
 This _cannot_ be changed during runtime.

-  - **MaxGpuMemoryPercent**

-    Defines the max percentage of the dedicated GPU memory that will be used for streaming data.
+  - **MaxGpuMemoryPercent**: Defines the max percentage of the dedicated GPU memory that will be used for streaming data.
 This _can_ be changed during runtime.
 If the screen goes black and the performance drops to below 5 fps then it could be that you are trying to reserve too much memory on the GPU, try to decrease this value!
 A resulting value of < 4 GB should work fine for most GPUs.